brampat/security/defense/secure-coding/ssdlc/secure_test.md

   * Private bug-bounties should be aimed at experienced bug-hunters, which will result in more and higher bounty-payouts
   * Cost also depends on how good the base security is of what you like to test

+Things to consider:
+* You might also pay for quality duplicate findings or findings that are useful but would not qualify for a bounty under the rules you've set.
+This will nurture the relationship between the reporter and stimulate him / her to search and report more findings.
+* The value of a bug-bounty program is in the program as a whole, not in individual bugs.
+Think about what the results of a well-run bug-bounty program would look like if a company was creating good quality, secure software.
+Would it have:
+  * No bug-bounty program at all?
+  * No bug submissions at all?
+  * Good or bad quality bug-submissions?

 ### Pentest

 Hire pentesters to do this (most common way)